DengZhihao/Canvas/README.md

 # CanvasPractice

-Use canvas to accomplish some common animation effects
+Use canvas to accomplish some common animation effects.